-Mike Pence Should Be Arrested For Treason & Face Execution By Firing Squad, Pro-Trump Lawyer Says
+Mike Pence Should Be Arrested For Treason & 'Face Execution By Firing Squad,' Pro-Trump Lawyer Says

 "Joking aside, this Lin Wood guy is immensely popular among the Q-anon cult," he tweeted.

 Pro-Trump pastor Greg Locke also appears to have turned on Pence.
-He criticized the former lawmaker’s apparent unwillingness to oppose the certification of Biden’s victory and compared him to Benedict Arnold, the American military officer who has become notorious for his defection to the British in the Revolutionary War.
+He criticized the former lawmaker's apparent unwillingness to oppose the certification of Biden's victory and compared him to Benedict Arnold, the American military officer who became notorious for his defection to the British in the Revolutionary War.